PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

 In our approach we define a taint path as a sequence of source code lines starting with the signature line in the definition of the vulnerable function, and ending with a vulnerable sink.
 Any lines of code that propagate the taint are also included in the taint path.
 To provide more context to the LLM, for each line in the taint path, we include three lines before and after it as additional context.
 If these context windows overlap, we merge them to avoid duplication.

+We use the static taint analysis provided by CodeQL\footnote{\url{https://codeql.github.com/}}.
 For each vulnerability type, we use the vulnerable sinks and taint propagation rules specified in the JavaScript security library of CodeQL\footnote{The module \texttt{semmle.javascript.security}}.

-From the vulnerable functions obtained in the previous step, in the order of their ranking, in batches of 50 functions, \name{} queries the static taint analysis to extract at least one taint path, which is also used to pinpoint the vulnerable function.
+\name{} processes the ranked candidate functions in batches of 50, querying the taint analysis for each batch to extract at least one taint path; this also serves to pinpoint the vulnerable function.
 The taint analysis of CodeQL is designed for industry-level security analysis, which requires high precision and few false positives.
 This means that the taint analysis may not find all taint paths.

 Hence, if the first taint tracking attempt does not find any taint paths, our approach retries the taint analysis with our own extended set of taint propagation rules and vulnerable sinks.
-If the extended taint analysis is also unsuccessful, \name{} switches to a combination of static and dynamic taint analysis.
-First, it prompts the LLM to generate an exploit for the vulnerable function.
-Then, it executes the generated exploit and runs the static taint analysis on the functions that are executed during the exploit.
+If the extended taint analysis is also unsuccessful, \name{} prompts the LLM to guess the vulnerable sinks, and if that also fails, it falls back to a combination of static and dynamic taint analysis.
+Concretely (anticipating Section~\ref{sec:exploit_generation}), it first prompts the LLM to generate an initial exploit for the vulnerable function, then executes that exploit and runs the static taint analysis on the functions called during execution.
 If any of the executed functions have a taint path to a vulnerable sink, the approach uses this taint path as the taint path for the vulnerable function.

-If \name{} still do not find a taint path, it proceeds to the next batch of candidate functions from the ranking and repeats the process.
+If \name{} still does not find a taint path, it proceeds to the next batch of candidate functions from the ranking and repeats the process.
 If the approach exhausts all candidate functions without finding any taint paths, it considers the exploit generation attempt as failed and does not move to further steps of the approach.

-The output of this phase is a sequence of code snippets interleaved with natural language explanations of how the code propagates the taint, shown in \cref{fig:taint_path}, with multiple sections if the taint path spans multiple files.
+The output of this step is a sequence of code snippets interleaved with natural language explanations of how the code propagates the taint, shown in \cref{fig:taint_path}, with multiple sections if the taint path spans multiple files.
 In each section, there is a header specifying the file, followed by the taint path and its additional context from that file.
 The taint path lines are also marked by a comment at the end of the line.